Sylvia Wood

 Sylvia Wood is a New Zealand businesswoman, currently serving as President of the New Zealand National Party.
-She succeeded Peter Goodfellow.
+She succeeded Peter Goodfellow in 2022.

 Wood was raised in the South Island.
 She owns and runs a human resources consultancy.
-Wood also worked as a relations specialist.
 She joined the New Zealand National Party in 2014 and its board in 2021, being elected as its president on 7 August 2022.

 Wood is a member of the Employment Law Institute and the Institute of Directors.